sankur-codes/jiaz/jiaz/commands/config/README.md

 # jiaz config - Configuration Management

-Manage your JIRA configurations easily using `jiaz config` commands.
+Manage your jiaz configurations easily using `jiaz config` commands.

 The main command is: